DnAlvrz/DnAlvrz/README.md

 - 🌱 I’m currently learning NextJS and Devops

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN stack and javascript related technologies

 - ⚡ Fun fact:  I like to build PCs and read